 The Titan share price has witnessed this growth trajectory over many years as the company progressively moved towards strategic brand transformation.
 The legacy lifestyle brand is on its way to becoming a more evolved, edgy, and young organization focused on pioneering customer-centric innovation by leveraging cutting-edge technology to satisfy its target audience.

-The company has been working on some very ambitious expansion plans, exploring its options to introduce new verticals, with Titan’s wearable divisions leading the way.
+The company has been working on ambitious expansion plans, exploring its options to introduce new verticals, with Titan’s wearable divisions leading the way.

 Titan currently holds the number two position in the smart wristband segment and is eager to skyrocket sales in the foreseeable future.
 Titan is driving this by announcing the opening of 27 stores in the financial year 2022-23, with a pipeline of another dozen odd stores scheduled to open by the end of this fiscal year.